 "It's healing a tear in the forest in the place with the greatest number of threatened species," Stuart Pimm, the chair of conservation at Duke University and the president of SavingSpecies, told National Geographic.

+The new wildlife corridor couldn't come at a better time.
 It's good news for animals like the golden lion tamarin (pictured above), a New World monkey species that has struggled due to habitat loss and is considered endangered.
 The protection of this monkey has been one of the core goals of the wildlife corridor project.

 "This fragmentation and infrastructure cut off tamarin populations from each other," Pimm said to Mongabay.
 "Since tamarins live their lives in trees, even high in the forest canopy, a 'bridge in the canopy' from one forest to another is necessary for the tamarins to connect to each other."